jtonyortiz/jtonyortiz/README.md

 - 🔭 I’m currently working on: Learning PySpark, Data Visualization, and Embedded AI Apps
 - 🌱 I’m currently learning: SciKit Learn, Qt Development, Web Applications in Angular
 - 👯 I’m looking to collaborate on: Open-Source Projects!
-- 🤔 I’m looking for help with: Networking with other Developers, learning more about Microservices
+- 🤔 I’m looking for help with: Networking with other Developers
 - 💬 Ask me about: My Experience & Mentorship
 - 📫 How to reach me: jamesaortiz75@gmail.com - You can also find me on [LinkedIn](https://www.linkedin.com/in/jamesaortiz/)
 - 😄 Pronouns: He/Him